AlbenaIndzheva/homeworks_fjs_may_2016/README.md

-# All homeworks of FJ Group - May 2016
+# All homeworks of FJS Group - May 2016